zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Melissa says that they will “take a huge loss this year.”
 A “loss” (loss) is when you spend more money than you bring in.
 A loss woul d be the opposite of profits.
 “Profit” is when you make money.
 A loss is when you  lose money.
 Lee says, “We have no choice,” meaning we don’t have any other op tion.
 We have to do it.
 “The product defect poses a safety hazard.”
 A “product d efect” (defect) is a problem in the product or a problem with the product.

-So, for example, if you make a car and the brakes o f the car don’t work properly, don’t work correctly, that would be a good example of a product defect.
+So, for example, if you make a car and the brakes of the car don’t work properly, don’t work correctly, that would be a good example of a product defect.
 It would also be a good example of a product defect that pos es a safety hazard.
 The word

 “poses” (poses) here just means presents or causes to happen.
 A “safety hazard” (hazard) is something that could hurt you or possib ly even kill you.